mnapoli/redwood/docs/docs/data-migrations.md

 # Data Migrations

-> Data Migrations are available as of RedwoodJS v0.15

 There are two kinds of changes you can make to your database:

-* Changes to structure
+* changes to structure
-* Changes to content
+* changes to content

-In Redwood, [Prisma Migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate) takes care of codifying changes to your database *structure* in code by creating a snapshot of changes to your database that can be reliably repeated to end up in some known state.
+In Redwood, [Prisma Migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate) takes care of codifying changes to your database structure by creating a snapshot of changes to your database that can be reliably repeated to end up in some known state.

-To track changes to your database *content*, Redwood includes a feature we call **Data Migration**.
+To track changes to your database content, Redwood includes a feature we call **Data Migrations**.
 As your app evolves and you move data around, you need a way to consistently declare how that data should move.

 Imagine a `User` model that contains several columns for user preferences.
 Over time, you may end up with more and more preferences to the point that you have more preference-related columns in the table than you do data unique to the user!
 This is a common occurrence as applications grow.
 You decide that the app should have a new model, `Preference`, to keep track of them all (and `Preference` will have a foreign key `userId` to reference it back to its `User`).
 You'll use Prisma Migrate to create the new `Preference` model, but how do you copy the preference data to the new table?
 Data migrations to the rescue!